 – Educating patients as well as their families about self-care methods

-The level of degree and schooling needed on how to become a physical therapist varied based on job goals.
+The level of degree and schooling needed on how to become a physical therapist varies based on job goals.
 If you want to become a physical therapy assistant, get an Associate’s degree program done.
 This is a great way to start your career in as little as two years.

 But, if you want to become a PT or physical therapist, then you would need to go on to graduate school.
 You will need a master’s degree from a certified program along with a local state license, etc.